-Tokyo Tanmen Tonari Shingeki Tanmen Instant Ramen
+Tokyo Tanmen Tonari Shingeki Tanmen Instant Noodle

 Myojo Tokyo Tanmen Tonari Shingeki Tanmen Instant Noodle from Lawson

-This Japanese instant ramen called “Shingeki Tanmen (辛激タンメン)” was created through a collaboration between the leading Japanese instant noodles manufacturer “Myojo (明星)” and the popular Tokyo-based ramen chain “Tokyo Tanmen Tonari (東京タンメン トナリ)”, and was released in March this year.
+The Shingeki Tanmen (辛激タンメン)” instant noodle was created through a collaboration between Myojo and the Tokyo-based ramen chain “Tokyo Tanmen Tonari (東京タンメン トナリ)” and was released in March of this year.

-Mainly eaten in the Kanto region around Tokyo, the Japanese noodle dish “Tanmen (タンメン)” is originally a salt-based bowl of noodle soup simmered with plenty of stir-fried vegetables, but the Shingeki Tanmen is a Tonkotsu-based bowl of ramen with a broth made with pork bones.
+The dish is originally a salt-based noodle soup simmered with plenty of stir-fried vegetables, but the Shingeki Tanmen is a Tonkotsu-based bowl of ramen with a broth made with pork bones.

-The word “Shingeki (辛激)” means “fiercely spicy” in Japanese, so the Shingeki Tanmen is an extremely spicy Tanmen noodle.
+The word “Shingeki (辛激)” literally means “fiercely spicy” in Japanese, and the Shingeki Tanmen is an extremely spicy Tanmen noodle.